Diameter bounds for finite simple Lie algebras: Classical finite Lie algebras

 \begin{proposition} Let $p > 5$, and let $\gfrak$ be an $\F_p$-form of a classical Lie algebra. \begin{enumerate} \item There exists a basis $\mathcal{E}$ of $\gfrak$ consisting of extremal non-sandwich elements. \item There exists an element $a \in \mathcal{E}$ such that $q_{a,b} \neq 0$ for every $b \in \mathcal{E} \setminus \{ a \}$. \end{enumerate} \end{proposition}

-\begin{proof} As in the proof of \Cref{sl_2_triple_in_covering}, we can find an $\slfrak_2(\F_{p^d})$-triple constructed from a scalar multiple of the highest weight vector $e_\lambda$.
+\begin{proof} As in the proof of \Cref{sl_2_triple_in_covering}, we can find an $\slfrak_2$-triple in the ambient Lie algebra $\gfrak(\F_{p^d})$ constructed from a scalar multiple of the highest weight vector $e_\lambda$.
 Note that $\ad_{e_\lambda}^2$ maps all root subspaces either to $0$ or to the highest weight subspace, so any scalar multiple of $e_\lambda$ is extremal.
-Since it forms an $\slfrak_2(\F_{p^d})$-triple, it is not a sandwich.
+Since it is a part of an $\slfrak_2$-triple, it is not a sandwich.
 It now follows from \cite[Theorem 1.1]{cohen2008simple} that $\gfrak(\F_{p^d})^\Theta$ is generated by extremal elements.
 Therefore, it is also spanned by extremal elements and contains no sandwiches, by \cite[Lemma 2.4, Corollary 4.5]{cohen2001lie}.
-We can assume the spanning set $\mathcal{E}$ contains the suitable scalar multiplies of the highest and lowest weight vectors.
 This proves the first part.
-For the second part, we choose $a \in \mathcal{E}$ to be the corresponding multiple of the lowest weight vector $e_{-\lambda}$.
+For the second part, we can assume the spanning set $\mathcal{E}$ contains the suitable scalar multiples of the highest and lowest weight vectors.
+Let $a \in \mathcal{E}$ be the corresponding multiple of the lowest weight vector $e_{-\lambda}$.
 To conclude, we do explicit calculations, which are both extensive and Lie type specific.
 Hence, we defer the argument to Appendix~\ref{sec:extremal_bases}. \end{proof}

 The above observation is the only step in the proof of the sum-bracket theorem \cite[Theorem 1.1]{dona-sum-bracket} that depends on the explicit structure of the Lie algebras, namely the split $\F_p$-forms.
 By using the same argument together with \Cref{prop:extremal_basis}, the sum-bracket theorem therefore extends to non-split $\F_p$-forms of classical Lie algebras as well.
 In the next section, we will use the following version.